circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 This section describes how to re-enable CircleCI after enabling third-party application restrictions for a GitHub organization.
-Go to [GitHub Settings](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) and in the "Organization access" you will have the option to request accesss if you are not an admin, or grant access if you are an admin.
+Go to [GitHub Settings](https://github.com/settings/connections/applications/78a2ba87f071c28e65bb) and in the "Organization access" you will have the option to request access if you are not an admin, or grant access if you are an admin.

 #### Non-admin member workflow
 {: #non-admin-member-workflow }